mrueda/beacon2-ri-tools/README.md

 # CITATION

-The author requests that any published work that utilizes **B2RI** includes a cite to the the following reference:
+The author requests that any published work that utilizes these tools includes a citation to the following reference:

 Rueda, M, Ariosa R. "Beacon v2 Reference Implementation: a toolkit to enable federated sharing of genomic and phenotypic data". _Bioinformatics_, btac568, https://doi.org/10.1093/bioinformatics/btac568

 # AUTHOR

 Written by Manuel Rueda, PhD.
-Info about CNAG can be found at [https://www.cnag.eu](https://www.cnag.eu)
+Info about CNAG Biomedical Informatics can be found at [https://www.cnag.eu](https://www.cnag.eu)

 # COPYRIGHT and LICENSE